dalesgit/dalesgit.github.io/test.md

 -   Along the same line, there are numerous references to the devastation of the land and of people carried captive to Babylon (40:1-2, 42:22-24, 43:14, 48:20, 51:17, 52:1-2, etc.).
--   There are several general references to a new leader emerging in Mesopotamia (41:2-3, 25), and two specific references that name Cyrus the Persian as the instrument of Israel’s deliverance from Babylon (44:28-45:3)
+-   There are several general references to a new leader emerging in Mesopotamia (41:2-3, 25), and two specific references that name Cyrus the Persian as the instrument of Israels deliverance from Babylon (44:28-45:3)
 -  there is clearly a radical shift in tone and theological outlook in the book at chapter 40

 ---